 Getting to the Track

 Planning for the Overland track is a bit tricky.
-The booking system opens in June each year for the following summer period but the bugbear of planning the overland is transport.
-I think the most straight forward for those flying into Tasmania is to get the bus from Launceston to Cradle Mountain and the bus from Lake St Clare to Hobart and organise flights this way.
+The booking system opens in June each year for the following summer period but the bugbear of planning the overland is organising the transport.
+I think the most straightforward for those flying into Tasmania is to get the bus from Launceston to Cradle Mountain and the bus from Lake St Clare to Hobart and organise flights this way.
 Be warned that the bus services don’t run each day and you may have to wait a day at St Clare for the next bus to Hobart.

 This isn’t what we did though.
 We decided to tack on a little extra holiday in Tassy and took the car on the Spirit of Tasmania there and back.
-After a few days camping we left the car at Lake St Clair and organised a bus transfer to Cradle Mountain.
+After a few days camping, we left the car at Lake St Clair and organised a bus transfer to Cradle Mountain.
 This is a great way to do it but it is quite expensive, especially with only two people to split the bill between.
-We traveled to Lake St Clair in the morning and had organised for the transport to pick us up early afternoon.
-Lake St Clair to Cradle Mountain is quite a long trip (and why it is expensive) so allow three hours when planning.
+We travelled to Lake St Clair in the morning and had organised for the transport to pick us up early afternoon.
+Lake St Clair to Cradle Mountain is quite a long trip (and why it is expensive) so you need to allow three hours when planning.
 This meant that we arrived late afternoon at Cradle Mountain but we hadn’t booked a tent site.
-The caravan park was full, so be warned if you are going for this option, don’t forget to book a campsite.
+The caravan park was full, so be warned if you are going for this option, don’t forget to book a campsite!

 What to take?

 I was keen to have my pack as light as possible.
-Once way I achieve this is by having a relatively small pack!
+One way I achieve this is by having a relatively small pack!
 So when you’re thinking about that extra this or that, sometimes you just can’t fit them in.
 I have to say many of my fellow hikers didn’t follow this mantra and I was amazed at just what some people will carry.
-I am putting it down to youthful energy and will admit when I was in my mid-twenties I carried a whole lot more weight, but back then there was no ultra light gear.
+I am putting it down to youthful energy and will admit when I was in my mid-twenties I carried a whole lot more weight, but back then there was no ultralight gear.

 A 2 man tent was my purchase for this trip.
 I bought a Luxe Habitat and we were both very happy with the amount of space inside.
 These new style dome with a ridge pole provide so much more shoulder space and at 2.2kg I was happy with the weight.
 While there are lighter weight options out there I didn’t want to spend too much on this item which in reality will get around two weeks use a year.

 Tent, sleeping bag, mat, 1 set sleeping clothes, 1 set hiking clothes, food, stove and water.
 I was surprised at the number of opportunities for a swim at the end of the day, so definitely factor that into your packing.
-If not bathers then a quick drying crop top.
+If not bathers then a quick-drying crop top.
 I only carried 1.5 litres of water each day.
 We did have a plastic cup (that doubled as a bowl for eating) on the outside of the pack to allow easy access to stream water.
 I hadn’t done this before but this is definitely a strategy moving forward.
 Plenty of people on the track treated the water but I didn’t with no side effects.
 Each hut has a water tank which relieves concerns around cooking water and filling up before setting up.

-For food we did oats for breakfast (soaked overnight rather than cooking in the morning) Kraft Cheddar Cheese (in the blue pack) and sachet salmon on alternate days for lunch with packaged Tortilla wraps, some sort of bar food as a snack and then store bought dehydrated food for dinner.
+For food, we did oats for breakfast (soaked overnight rather than cooking in the morning) Kraft Cheddar Cheese (in the blue pack) and sachet salmon on alternate days for lunch with packaged Tortilla wraps, some sort of bar food as a snack and then store bought dehydrated food for dinner.
 We packed a little extra carbs (couscous, noodles etc) but didn’t really need them.
 Maybe if we had had some really cold or wet days we would have appreciated a little more filler.
 We also packed a sweet for each day.
-Fruit cake, instant custard and instant pudding.
+Fruitcake, instant custard and instant pudding.
 I would keep the instant custard, but the pudding needed to be cooled so didn’t set and was a little sickly.
-I wasn’t bothered about taking a sweet, but it was a highlight of the evening.
+I wasn’t bothered about taking a desert, but it was a highlight of the evening.
 Many fellow hikers had dehydrated their own food, I think the next obvious step for serious hikers.